Danzip/dance_classification/README.md

 # Introduction
-This work was done in an internship at Lightricks.
+This work was done in an internship at Lightricks in collaboration with YDATA.
+It was selected as the best out of 15 other industry internships.

 The tasks were:
 - Basic - Classify action in a video of arbitrary length.